-This chapter will help participants figure the maximum amount that can be contributed in the same year to both a 403(b) account and a 457 account.
+This chapter will help participants figure the maximum amount that can be contributed in 2001 to both a 403(b) account and a 457 account.

 403(b) plan contributions only.
-If, in the current year, you are eligible to participate in both a 457 plan and a 403(b) plan but you choose to contribute only to the 403(b) plan, the discussions in this chapter do not apply to you.
-Read chapters 2 through 6 to determine your MAC.
+If, in 2001, you were eligible to participate in both a 457 plan and a 403(b) plan but you chose to contribute only to the 403(b) plan, the discussions in this chapter do not apply to you.
+Read chapters 2 through 6 to determine your MAC for 2001.

 457 plan contributions only.
-If, you are eligible to participate in both a 457 plan and a 403(b) plan, but you choose not to defer any compensation under the 403(b) plan, you will need to contact your plan administrator to determine your 457 plan limits.
+If in 2001, you were eligible to participate in both a 457 plan and a 403(b) plan, but you chose not to defer any compensation under the 403(b) plan, you will need to contact your plan administrator to determine your 457 plan limits.

 Definition of 457 plan.
-A 457 plan is a nonqualified, deferred compensation plan established by state and local governments and tax-exempt employers.
+A 457 plan is a non-qualified, deferred compensation plan established by state and local governments and tax-exempt employers.
 In many cases, employers that allow employees to participate in 403(b) plans also offer 457 plans to their employees.

-In the year you participate in both a 403(b) plan and a 457 plan, the 457 plan limits apply to the total combined contributions under both plans.
-This means that the total contributed to both your 403(b) account and your 457 account for the year cannot be more than the 457 plan limits.
+Before 2002, if you participated in both a 403(b) plan and a 457 plan, the 457 plan limits applied to the total combined contributions under both plans.
+This means that the total contributed to both your 403(b) account and your 457 account for the year could not be more than the 457 plan limits.